LP (singer): 2011–2012

 In August 2010, it was announced that LP had signed with RedOne's record label, 2011 Records.
 LP landed their first major breakthrough as a songwriter, co-writing the song "Cheers (Drink to That)", featured on Rihanna's fifth studio album, Loud, released in November 2010 on Def Jam Recordings.
 "Cheers" features a vocal hook performed by LP (taken from Avril Lavigne's "I'm with You").
-In a 2010 interview with MTV News, Rihanna said: "I love that song ["Cheers"].
+In a 2010 interview with MTV News, Rihanna said about "Cheers": "I love that song.
 That is one of my favorite songs on the album.
 It makes you feel like celebrating.
-It gives you a great feeling inside like you want to go out and have a drink. ...
+It gives you a great feeling inside like you want to go out and have a drink...
 People can't wait for the weekend."
 LP's major label songwriting breakthroughs continued, and they co-wrote "Beautiful People", performed by Christina Aguilera.
 The song is featured on the Burlesque: Original Motion Picture Soundtrack album, which was released in November 2010 on RCA Records.

 In June 2011, LP co-wrote "Afraid to Sleep", which was performed by NBC's The Voice finalist Vicci Martinez and reached #10 on the iTunes Top Singles Chart.
 In September 2011, LP signed a deal with Warner Bros.
 Records.
 Shortly thereafter, "Into the Wild", written and performed by LP, was prominently used in a Citibank national television advertisement campaign.
 In April 2012, LP released their first major-label album, Into the Wild: Live at EastWest Studios, a five-song live extended play, and started touring extensively, including at festivals such as SXSW, Bonnaroo, Lollapalooza, Bumbershoot, Tropfest, Tokyo's Sonic Boom, and London's Hyde Park.
 In 2012, LP became the first female Martin Guitar ambassador.